PTK12/DumbShell/README.md

 # DumbShell
 Boring shell in Python that I glued together.
-Unstable.
+Unusable.

 ## Use
 Import it then run like so...